corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

 {{< /warning >}}

-For further information on using the RPC API, see tutorial-clientrpc-api.
+For further information on using the RPC API, see [Using the client RPC API](../../../../corda-os/4.4/tutorial-clientrpc-api.md).

 ## RPC permissions